Operation Dumbo Drop

-A joint collective effort to commit to the film's production was made by Interscope Communications and PolyGram Filmed Entertainment.
+The film was produced by Interscope Communications and PolyGram Filmed Entertainment.
 It was distributed by Walt Disney Pictures theatrically, and by Buena Vista Home Entertainment for home media.

 Operation Dumbo Drop premiered in theaters nationwide in the United States on July 28, 1995, grossing $24,670,346 in domestic ticket receipts.
-The film was a moderate financial success after its theatrical run, and received mixed reviews from critics.
+The film was a moderate financial success after its theatrical run, and received mixed-to-negative reviews from critics.

 Plot

-During the Vietnam War in 1968, Green Beret Captain Sam Cahill (Danny Glover) has been working hard to create good relations between the United States and Montagnard Vietnamese in the village of Dak Nhe, which occupies an important observation point near the clandestine Ho Chi Minh trail.
-Cahill is coming close to his discharge, and explains to his successor, Captain T.C.
-Doyle (Ray Liotta), the delicate nature of Vietnamese customs as well as the counterintelligence involving covert enemy activity.
+During the Vietnam War, Green Beret Captain Sam Cahill has been developing good relations between the United States and the Montagnard Vietnamese villagers of Dak Nhe, which occupies ground suitable for observing the clandestine Ho Chi Minh trail.
+With his tour of duty ending, Cahill must train his successor, and Captain T.C.
+Doyle learns about the delicate nature of Vietnamese customs as well as counterintelligence involving covert enemy activity.

-In a lapse of judgment with surrounding village children, a child steals a Nestlé Crunch bar from Doyle's backpack; the wrapper, when found, lets the NVA know of the local villagers' cooperation with the Americans.
-As punishment, Brigadier Nguyen (Hoang Ly) of the NVA, orders his subordinate, Captain Quang (Vo Trung Anh), to kill the villagers' elephant right before a spiritual festival.
-To aid the villagers, Cahill promises to replace the slain elephant before their upcoming ceremony while Doyle (whom the villagers blame for the elephant's death) reluctantly agrees to help.
+A local child steals a Nestlé Crunch bar from Doyle's backpack.
+Soldiers from the NVA discover the wrapper, interpreting it as proof the village is cooperating with the Americans.
+On Brigadier Nguyen's orders, NVA Captain Quang kills the villagers' elephant as punishment.
+The villagers blame Doyle for the elephant's death, and Cahill promises to replace the slain elephant in time for a scheduled spiritual festival.

-At camp, Major Pederson (Marshall Bell) assigns Cahill and Doyle, with Doyle in command, to secure and deliver a new elephant to the villagers, as well as two soldiers, Specialist 4 Harvey Ashford (Doug E. Doug) and Specialist 5 Lawrence Farley (Corin Nemec).
-Cahill blackmails Chief Warrant Officer 3 David Poole (Denis Leary) into helping as well.
-They purchase an elephant known as Bo Tat from a local Vietnamese trader (James Hong).
-They also agree to take along Bo Tat's child handler, Linh (Dinh Thien Le), who has experience with verbal commands in guiding the elephant.
-Along the way, NVA soldiers attempt to stop them.
+Major Pederson assigns Cahill and Doyle to secure and deliver a new elephant to the villagers, assisted by Specialist Harvey Ashford and Specialist Lawrence Farley.
+Cahill also blackmails Chief Warrant Officer David Poole into helping.
+They purchase an elephant known as Bo Tat (Bồ Tát) from a local Vietnamese trader and bring along child handler, Linh, whose verbal commands Bo Tat responds well to.
 Following a failed air transport, the soldiers use a combination of methods to reach Pleiku Air Base before the final stage of their journey to Dak Nhe.